Nahanni National Park Reserve: 6 Top Highlights

-The South Nahanni River (Naha Dehé) has carved a wildly beautiful valley through the Mackenzie Mountains, an area that Canadian authorities have deliberately kept unspoiled as Nahanni National Park Reserve.
-Labyrinthine karst ridges of the South Mackenzie Mountains are full of caves and gorges, hollowed out by water as softer minerals were dissolved from the limestone.
-There are no roads or tourist accommodations within the park, which was added to UNESCO's World Heritage List in 1978.
+In Nahanni National Park Reserve, the South Nahanni River (Naha Dehé) has carved a wildly beautiful valley through the Mackenzie Mountains.
+Karst ridges of the South Mackenzie Mountains are full of caves and gorges, hollowed out by water as softer minerals were dissolved from the limestone.

 Most visitors come to Nahanni National Park Reserve to canoe or raft portions of the river.
 Trips generally vary from one to three weeks in length and require a high degree of paddling skills.
 Consequently, most visitors book their trips through commercial outfitters.
 Be sure to find a licensed company.